Table of Contents

 I never dreamed that traveling could get any better until I started kitesurfing, chasing the wind to some of the most remote, exotic and mind-blowing locations around the world.
 Just as diverse as kitesurfing is with riding styles — from freestyling, foiling to wave riding — are the spots you can experience: Caribbean tropical paradises, strong wind locations where you can ride every day, spots where you party as hard as you shred on the water.

+While those in the know may be familiar with the best places to kiteboard in the US, the true bucket-list spots lie well beyond these borders.
 Each location has its own appeal, from the water conditions to the kitesurfing culture to the activities you can do on the side.
-Whether you’re just starting out, looking to progress your tricks in ideal conditions, or a seasoned kiteboarder searching for world-class waves, there’s something on this list for everyone.
-Here are ten of the best places around the globe to kitesurf:
+Whether you’re just starting out, looking to progress your tricks in ideal conditions, or a seasoned boarder searching for world-class waves, there’s something on this list for everyone.
+Here are ten of the best places around the globe for your kiteboarding tours:

 Usually when picking a kitesurf spot, I have to give up on some comforts or activities I like to do besides kitesurfing, but this former fisherman’s village that has become one of the world’s most renowned watersports destinations really has it all.
 It ticks all the boxes for action junkies, boardsports lovers and those in need of an activity-filled vacation: kitesurfing, windsurfing, surfing, SUP Yoga, outdoor gyms with CrossFit, as well as yoga studios with ocean views are just some of the activities you can enjoy in Cabarete.